Keynote Speaker: William E. Jordan

 Timothy M. Egan became President and Chief Executive Officer of the Canadian Gas Association in September 2010.
 Since joining CGA Mr Egan has been a strong supporter of the IGU, serving as Canada’s representative, sitting on the Executive Committee, and serving as the Regional Coordinator for North America.
 He is currently active in the sub-committee working on the “Building For The Future” initiative, looking at the long-term strategic direction of the organization.
 Mr. Egan is publisher of the Energy Regulation Quarterly, and editor of the magazine Energy.
 Prior to his appointment he was President of High Park Group (HPG), a public affairs consulting firm.
 He has an undergraduate degree in history from the University of Ottawa, and common and civil law degrees from McGill University.
 He was called to the Ontario bar in 1995.

 Menelaos (Mel) Ydreos is the Executive Director of EnergyVantage, a consulting firm specializing in supporting transformational energy strategies and solutions.
 Areas of specialization include global energy policy and strategy, market assessment and implementation strategies and organizational cultural, revenue and cost transformation.
-Clients of EnergyVantage include the International Gas Union where Ydreos is leading the transformation of the Union from a technical association to one of global advocacy.
-He currently serves the Union in the capacity of Executive Public Affairs Director, the first such role for the Union.
-Previous to launching EnergyVantage, Ydreos was with Union Gas Ltd-A Spectra Energy Company, where he lead the company’s government, municipal and aboriginal affairs activities.
-Other roles held during his career with Union Gas included vice president, marketing and customer care, vice president, distribution and transmission operations and vice president, engineering and gas supply operations.
+Mr. Ydreos currently serves in the capacity of Executive Director LNG2023 on contract by the Canadian Gas Association, the host of LNG2023.
+Clients of EnergyVantage included the International Gas Union where Ydreos lead the transformation of the Union from a technical association to one of global advocacy.
+In his previous role with Union Gas Ltd-A Spectra Energy Company, Ydreos lead the company’s government, municipal and aboriginal affairs activities.
+Other roles held during his career with Union Gas included Vice President, marketing and customer care, Vice President, operations and Vice President, engineering and gas supply operations.
+Mr. Ydreos also was Acting President and CEO of the Canadian Gas Association in the summer of 2009.
 He is active in the natural gas industry through his participation with the International Gas Union.
-Ydreos supported the American Gas Association in securing the IGU’s 2015-18 presidency, as well as the 2018 World Gas Conference, which was held in Washington DC.
-He served as Chairman, Coordination Committee, for the 2015-18 IGU’s USA Triennium overseeing the work and contribution of 1,000 global industry experts involved in the many IGU committees and task forces.
-In the 2009-12 Malaysian Triennium, he served as chair of the Special Task Force on Geopolitics and Natural Gas.
+Ydreos supported the American Gas Association in securing the IGU’s 2015-18 presidency, as well as the 2018 World Gas Conference, which will be held in Washington DC.
+He serves as Chairman, Co-ordination Committee, for the 2015-18 IGU’s USA Triennium overseeing the work and contribution of 1,000 global industry experts involved in the many IGU committees and task forces.
+In the previous 2009-12 Malaysian Triennium, he served as chair of the Special Task Force on Geopolitics and Natural Gas.
 In the 2006-09 Argentinean Triennium, Ydreos served as the vice chair of the Special Task Force on Research and Development and led the IGU’s Best Practices Initiative.
-Ydreos is a past member of the Advisory Board of the University of Waterloo’s Sustainability Institute, a past member of Pollution Probe’s Board of Directors and a past member of the Advisory Committee of the Mowat Centre’s Energy Fellow.
-Ydreos is also past chair of the Standing Committee on Operations for the Canadian Gas Association, and has served on the board of directors of Canadian Standards International.
-Ydreos was interim president and ceo of the Ontario Energy Association in 2013-14 where he worked with the Board of Director to restructure the association.
+Ydreos is the Founding Chair of Energy Technology and Innovation Canada, a past member of the Advisory Board of the University of Waterloo’s Sustainability Institute, a member of Pollution Probe’s Board of Directors and a member of the Advisory Committee of the Mowat Centre’s Energy Fellow.
+Ydreos is past chair of the Standing Committee on Operations for the Canadian Gas Association, and has served on the board of directors of Canadian Standards International.

 As President of Woodfibre LNG, Christine Kennedy is responsible for leading the project through construction.
 Ms. Kennedy’s current focus is to reach commissioning of the world’s most innovative and sustainable liquefied natural gas export facility ever built.